Posted on

 • paginate – determines whether your product result pages will be paginated.
 Used in conjunction with limit.
 Defaults to false, set to true to paginate.
 Example – [products paginate="true"]

 • orderby – customizes how your products are ordered.
-Default is product title.
+The default is product title.
 One or more options can be passed by adding both slugs with a space between them.
 Available options are:

 • date – the date the product was published.